 Chilton Foliat is an ancient settlement, going back to Saxon times, and beyond.
 It is a small village with a current population of just over 300 adults.
 And it's beautiful, with many ancient houses.
 You could say it's a typical English country village.

-The village lies alongside the River Kennet, a very beautiful and clean chalkland river, much loved by fishermen.
+The village nestles in the undulating landscape of the Marlborough Downs, lying alongside the River Kennet, a very beautiful and clean chalkland river, much loved by fishermen.

-This web site has been created by a villager, for the villagers, and aims to provide visitors and locals alike with information about the village.
+This web site has been created by villagers, for the villagers, and aims to provide visitors and locals alike with information about the village.
 Any comments on how we can improve the site are always welcome.